 The zero-waste movement is important but is also reductionist.

 The zero-waste movement is way oversimplified.
-On the surface, buying glass jars and religiously refilling them at your local refill store is zero-waste.
+On the surface, buying glass jars and religiously refilling them at your local refill store is the zero-waste option.
 However, glass is a fragile material that is packaged with a ton of plastic to prevent it from breaking.
 It is also quite heavy, and as a result, produces more CO2 than other materials when transported.
 Bulk produce often still comes in plastic, which you might not see at your local zero-waste store.
 No activity is truly zero waste in our opinion.

 Remember the best way to reduce plastic waste is to use what you already have at home.
 Be the outfit repeater, upcycle grocery jars and fix broken china and furniture.